-piGpioD does solve the GPIO sudo hassle.
-Additionally, Joan N.N.'s pigpio library has a lot of other rich and useful features, like PWM on every pin, a substitute for digital input interrupts and much more.
-(By the way: Do not use interrupts!)
+Besides solving the GPIO sudo hassle when using the daemon variant, Joan N.N.'s pigpio library has a lot of other rich and useful features, like PWM on every pin.

-This library's socket approach with all good points brings one disadvantage:
+This library's socket approach with all good points brings one disadvantage: A (binary) singe write to one pin takes 98 μs.
+Making more than 5 such IO calls in an 1 ms cycle is, hence, a no go.
+Here, bulk / bank functions may save the day.

-A (binary) singe write to one pin takes 98 μs on slow Pis.
-Making more than 4 such IO calls in a 1 ms cycle is, hence, a no go.
-Here, pigpio's bulk / bank functions can save the day.
-Anyway, piGpioD, a programming style not endlessly repeating the same IO operation, like turning On a relay already on, is adequate.
+Hence, with pigpio, a programming style not endlessly repeating the same IO operation, like turning On a relay already on, is adequate.